-Before serving on the Commission, Hatch-Miller was in the Arizona House of Representatives for two terms, from 1999 to 2003.
+Before his election to the Corporation Commission, Hatch-Miller served in the Arizona House of Representatives for two terms, from 1999 to 2003.
 He represented District 26, which included parts of Phoenix, Scottsdale, Tempe, and Paradise Valley.
-While in the Legislature, Hatch-Miller chaired the House Energy, Utilities and Technology Committee, sponsoring key legislation on behalf of the Commission that required Arizona's electric utilities to demonstrate the future viability and reliability of transmission systems, ensuring that Arizona's increasing power needs are met.
+While in the Legislature, Hatch-Miller chaired the House Energy, Utilities and Technology Committee, sponsoring key legislation on behalf of the Corporation Commission that required Arizona's electric utilities to demonstrate the future viability and reliability of transmission systems, ensuring that Arizona's increasing power needs are met.
 Hatch-Miller also co-chaired the Electric Industry Competition Study Committee, which convened hearings on the status of Arizona's retail electric markets.